akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 150: Saturday July 24, 2021

+**Pomodoros Completed**: 7

+**Today's Progress**: Complete Twenty-One, just awaiting final bug testing and submission.

+**My Feelings**: Felt good to get back on the wagon again today.
+Set a low goal because I also have housework and chores to catch up on from my pain days.
+I think I'm going to meet my unofficial goal of completing 101 this week if I can put in the time tomorrow.

+### Day 149: Friday July 23, 2021

+**Pomodoros Completed**: 0

+**Today's Progress**: N/A

+**My Feelings**: Another really terrible pain day, couldn't bring myself to do any work at all.
+Bummer.

 ### Day 148: Thursday July 22, 2021

 **Pomodoros Completed**: 0